 SHINJUKU GYOEN

-Walk to the narrow postwar alleys beside Shinjuku Station's west exit.
-Eighty tiny stalls crammed beneath the train tracks, dating to the black-market days after World War II.
-At this hour, the stalls are mostly closed—which makes the architecture the star.
-Your guide explains how this strip survived three fires and repeated demolition attempts, points out the construction details hidden behind evening crowds, and recommends the best stalls for an independent return.
+Walk Omoide Yokocho's narrow alleys while they're empty.
+Eighty tiny stalls crammed beneath the train tracks since the postwar black-market era.
+At this hour, the grills are cold and the crowds are gone — the construction details are visible for the first time.
+Your guide explains how this strip survived three fires and repeated demolition attempts, and recommends the best stalls for an independent evening return.

 This is merely a suggestion.
 Your itinerary is fully bespoke.